pgmoneta/pgmoneta/doc/tutorial/13_hot_standby.md

 ## Hot standby

-This tutorial will show you how to configure a hot standby instance.
+This tutorial will show you how to configure hot standby instances.

 ### Preface